-Is a working nomad something else then a digital nomad?
-For me it is.
-I’m not someone who does everything online, I used to though.
-But since I discovered a way of working which suits me even better, my new challenge is to combine the best of both worlds.
-I spend the first few years creating a pretty solid base of work which I can bring wherever I go.
-After 4 years I can leave in winter, be outside in the freezing cold working offline as floor manager for international sports events and talk to people in stead of my laptop!
+Since I found a way of working which suits me even better, the new challenge is to combine best of both worlds.
+I’ve spent the first few years of my freelance career creating a pretty solid network, projects and companies to work for.
+Now I can just leave for the winter, be outside in the freezing cold working offline as floor manager for international sports events and talk to people in stead of my laptop!
+In summer I can enjoy home and combine this with visiting some cool sailing events in sunny countries!

 Are you dreaming of a life as working nomad?
 Maybe these tips help!